 Knowing the source of your food

 Now, let’s look at food choices for the environment.
-The key thing is to keep it local and in season.
+The key is to keep it local and in season.
 The shorter the distance your food had to travel to get to you, the lower its carbon footprint will be.
 And this is a good thing!
 Trucks, planes, container ships or even couriers burn fuel when transporting even the most ethically grown produce, so make sure that you know the source of your ingredients.

 Read and understand the labels

 A word of advice: don’t fall for fear-mongering.
 Everything contains chemicals and not all chemicals with a funny name are toxic!
 Just learn how to read the ingredients labels correctly.
 Here’s a really helpful guide to chemical ingredients that are found in everyday products.

 Our favourite Natural Living Food Resources:

 - How to Grow Fruits and Vegetables from Table Scraps